weesvisje/docs/docs/android/tutorial/jetpack-compose/2-configure-ditto.md

 ## 2-3 Start Ditto Sync

 When Android studio created the project, it should have created a file called __MainActivity.kt__.
-In this file, we will take the singleton `TasksApplication.ditto!!` and begin to start the sync process with `tryStartSync()`
+In this file, we will take the singleton `TasksApplication.ditto!!` and begin to start the sync process with `startSync()`

-The app will show a `Toast` error if `tryStartSync` encounters a mistake.
+The app will show a `Toast` error if `startSync` encounters a mistake.
 Don't worry if an error occurs or if you omit this step, Ditto will continue to work as a local database.
 However, it's advised that you fix the errors to see the app sync across multiple devices.

 ```kotlin title="MainActivity" {5-18}
 class MainActivity : ComponentActivity() {